Tiling by Near Coincidence: Octagonal Tilings by Near Coincidence

 The vertex $\pv$ is accepted into the tiling if its star map $\pv^\star$ belongs to the acceptance domain AD.
 Thus, the tiling defined in Eq.~\eqref{Eq:near-coincidence-condition} is equivalent, to within a factor of 2, to the tiling defined using the star map,

 The star map of the cut-and-project method finds a natural reinterpretation in the near-coincidence framework as a direct distance measure between paired points in the bilayer.
-The \emph{coincidence window} is nothing other than a real-space manifestation of the \emph{acceptance domain}.
-This equivalence---first hinted at by the outline of the discarded points---confirms that our intuitive near-coincidence method reproduces, in full rigor, the well-known Ammann--Beenker construction.
+The \emph{coincidence window} is therefore a real-space manifestation of the \emph{acceptance domain}.
+This equivalence---first hinted at by the outline of the discarded points---shows that the near-coincidence method reproduces, in a direct and transparent way, the well-known Ammann--Beenker construction.

 As an additional observation, we have discovered that replacing the octagonal acceptance domain of the Ammann--Beenker tiling by its inscribing circle yields a new octagonal tiling with square, $45^\circ$-rhomb, kite, and trapezoid prototiles.
+We should note that circular or nonpolygonal windows have been considered in extensions of the cut-and-project method~\cite{Masakova03}; here, they arise naturally as the simplest choice within the bilayer perspective.